Frequently Asked Questions (FAQs)

 Unlike Melt and Pour (MP), Cold process (CP) soap will not melt in a microwave.
 On incredibly hot and humid days, it may sweat but it cannot be melted.

 P&B uses Melt & Pour soap for our soapy embellishments and embeds but the majority of our soap is made using the cold process method.
-(Caveat: our Sea Life and our Rainbow Unicorn children's soaps are 100% Glycerin).
+(Caveat: our Sea Life Children's soaps are 100% Glycerin).
 Glycerine soap is not bad, but it pales in comparison to a good Cold Process soap.

 2. Handmade vegan Cold Process soap is made of vegetable oils and vegetable butters that are rich in antioxidants, vitamins and nutrients.